HudsonSchumaker/Breakout-Arkanoid/README.md

 # Compiling
 > Compiling for Nintendo GameCube requires the libogc libraries from [devkitPro](https://devkitpro.org/wiki/Getting_Started).
 A fork of GRRLIB for NGC that can be found [here](https://github.com/capz/GRRLIB).
 Then, execute make in the /gamecube directory.

+> Compiling for Nintendo Wii requires the libogc libraries from [devkitPro](https://devkitpro.org/wiki/Getting_Started).
+GRRLIB for Wii that can be found [here](https://github.com/GRRLIB/GRRLIB).
+Then, execute make in the /gamecube directory.